Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 Blueberry Sauce Recipe: Place the sugar, cornstarch, cinnamon, salt, and water in a medium sized saucepan and stir until smooth.
-Stir in the blueberries and place the saucepan over medium heat.
-Cook the sauce until the liquid thickens and becomes clear.
+Gently stir in the blueberries and place the saucepan over medium heat.
+Cook (simmer) the sauce until the liquid thickens and becomes clear, stirring occassionally (about 10 minutes).
 (Some of the blueberries will break down but others will remain whole.)
-Taste to see if more sugar is needed and add more water if you want a thinner sauce.
+(The longer you cook the sauce the thicker it will become.)

 Makes about 3 cups (720 ml).
 Preparation time 15 minutes.